wrender/docker-compose-lamp/README.md

 --staging \
 -d website1.com -d www.website1.com
 ```
+Note.
+Once this runs correctly, take out the --staging, and put in your real email.
 * Stop the temporary container with: `docker-compose -f docker-compose-basic.yml stop`

 #### Start Containers with Certificates